 Brand new Gutenberg WordPress theme

-One of some great news we have is, that all our 70 WordPress Themes (business and also all directory themes) will be fully compatible with upcoming WordPress 5.0 and Gutenberg editor.
+One of some great news we have is, that all our 70 WordPress Themes (business and also all portal themes) will be fully compatible with upcoming WordPress 5.0 and Gutenberg editor.

 But what is better than 100% compatibility?

 At this moment we develop a brand new theme using Gutenberg’s block-based system to bring our customers the 1st Gutenberg theme asap.